 Kansas lawmakers revoked the state's mask requirement April 1, 2021, hours after Gov. Laura Kelly issued an executive order intended to extend it, under a state law passed the previous month that gave a panel of top legislators authority to overturn the governor's emergency orders.
 Kansas City and Wyandotte County, which have a unified government, repealed their indoor mask mandate Dec.
 16.

 Learn more: Read the Kansas health department's mask guidance.

-Learn more: Read Louisiana's new mask mandate.
+Learn more: Read Louisiana's mask guidance.

 Learn more: Read Maine's mask FAQs.

-Learn more: Read Mississippi’s mask order repeal.
+Learn more: Read Mississippi’s COVID-19 prevention guidelines.

 Learn more: Read the Missouri health department's COVID-19 prevention guidance.